Layard's palm squirrel: Description

 Its head and body length is 12–17 cm, with a 14-cm tail.
 In color, it is blackish brown with three stripes on its dorsum; the central stripe is broadest and longest with an orange hue in F. signatus, yellow in F. layardi.
 Its underparts are reddish orange in color, and its snout is small.
 Tail bushy and blackish brown with some red in it.
 Some individuals also possess some grizzling appearance on it.
 Fur is soft, short and dense.

-Habitat & ecology
+Habitat and ecology

 Its natural habitat is subtropical and tropical moist lowland forests or subtropical and tropical moist montane forests.
 It is threatened by habitat loss.
 It is a diurnal species as other squirrels of the genus and forage in full daytime.
 They are found on canopy level in forests, where they spend little time on ground.
 With night falls, they start to become noisy.

 The main predators of this little creature are snakes, raptor birds, civets and small cats.
 Mongooses can be predators when they land on the ground floor.